 From here the path followed the river over very uneven terrain and still frosty to the checkpoint Ty Mawr (always friendly faces at the check points).
 And then came the sleety rain.
 We persevered for a while but it was coming down thick and fast.
 At least one way to make it stop and see some blue sky again is to put your waterproof leggings on.
 Guaranteed result every time.
 So we did this and it stopped raining and the sun came out, perfect!

 The side of the valley to the right of us was steep slopes covered in disused mines, the colours of the slopes were an amazing mixture of the grey/purple scree and patches of orange bracken.
-There was the odd tumbledown industrial building dotted about too.
+There was the odd tumbledown industrial buildings dotted about too.
 It was so quiet, still and a beautiful but once having been a noisy, dusty place buzzing with heavy industry – apparently the average life expectancy here was 32 because of lead poisoning.
-Mining had begun here in this valley as far back as the bronze age - lead, silver and zinc and just a ruins remain.
+Mining had begun here in this valley as far back as the bronze age - lead, silver and zinc and now just ruins remain.

 Pont-rhyd-y-groes check point was going to be round about half way so we here we stripped off our waterproofs, had another egg sandwich and then quickly got going again.
 The huge foot bridge here spans the river Ystwyth.
 As we crossed it, eating a lump of yummy Bara Brith, I thought it seemed vaguely familiar – apparently this was our family holiday, en-route to Fishguard, picnic stop in the 1970s.